Skip to main content

 The geographic indicator variables are created to describe the respondent's area of residence.
 A software package that assigns latitude and longitude information to respondent addresses is used.
 Latitude and longitude are then used to link respondent addresses to standard geographic information such as state, county, and metropolitan statistical area.
 See the NLSY97 Geocode Codebook Supplement introduction for more information about the use of programs used to assign latitude and longitude.

-Census Division # of Respondents
+Census Division Number of Respondents by Round

 R1 R2 R3 R4 R5 R6 R7 R8 R9 R10